-- Q14: Is a candidate still required to submit the election return even if his/her nomination was ruled invalid, or he/she has withdrawn from the election during the nomination period? - Q15: How should the candidates on the lists of candidates for the geographical consistencies / District Council (second) functional constituency complete the election return? - Q16: Under what circumstances should a candidate submit invoice and receipt for an election expense?
-How are the requirements of invoice and receipt to be fulfilled? - Q17: If an election expense is apportioned between two candidates, how should they submit the invoice and receipt? - Q18: If a candidate has produced election advertisements by himself/herself (e.g. handbills), and the estimated value is of \$500 or more, how should he/she declare the election expense and submit the invoice and receipt? - Q19: When should the candidate submit the election return? - Q20: What are the consequences if a candidate submits the election return after the deadline or fails to lodge election return?
+- Q15: Is a candidate still required to submit the election return even if his/her nomination was ruled invalid, or he/she has withdrawn from the election during the nomination period? - Q16: Under what circumstances should a candidate submit invoice and receipt for an election expense?
+How are the requirements of invoice and receipt to be fulfilled? - Q17: If an election expense is apportioned among two or more candidates, how should they submit the invoice and receipt? - Q18: If a candidate has produced election advertisements by himself/herself (e.g. handbills), and the estimated value is of \$500 or more, how should he/she declare the election expense and submit the invoice and receipt? - Q19: When should the candidate submit the election return? - Q20: What are the consequences if a candidate submits the election return after the deadline or fails to lodge election return? - Q21: Will the personal data in the public inspection copies of election return be covered?